 Tabbouleh is a classic Middle Eastern salad.
 It’s usually made with couscous or cracked wheat, but quinoa is a great substitute and adds a lot more protein.
-This dish is extremely nourishing – the fresh herbs provide a ton of vitamins and minerals and we add tomato and cucumber for even more colorful nutrition.
+This dish is extremely nourishing &mdash the... fresh herbs, cucumbers, and tomato provide a ton of vitamins and minerals and plenty of color.

 Bring 2 cups of cold water or vegetable stock to a boil in a saucepan.
 Add a generous pinch of salt and the washed quinoa.
 Cover the pan and lower the heat to a simmer.
 Cook for 12-15 minutes or until the water is absorbed and the spiral of the germ is visible.
 Turn off the heat and let the quinoa stand for 5 minutes.
 Then transfer to a plate to let cool.

 In small bowl salt the cucumber.
 Set aside to allow the salt to remove excess water.

 In a large bowl mix together the cooled quinoa and the onions.
 Add the parsley, mint, olive oil, and lemon juice.
 Mix well.
 Taste for salt and pepper.
 Pile onto a platter.

 Drain the cucumber and pat dry.
 Decorate the tabbouleh with the tomatoes, cucumber, and some parsley sprigs.
 Serve.